2 Section 1-2: Definite Articles; Possession of Proper Names

 Die deutsche Fahne ist schwarz, rot und gold.

 Ex.
 E: Welche Farbe hat das?
-Ask each other about the colors of the items in your classroom.
+Ask each other about the colors of the items in your classroom or office.

 A: Welche Farbe hat das Poster?